operator-framework/community-operators/docs/testing-operators.md

 ## Overview

-These instructions walk you through how to test if your Operator deploys correctly with Operator Framework.
+These instructions walk you through how to manually test if your Operator deploys correctly with Operator Framework.
 Although your submission will always be tested as part of the [CI](./ci.md) you can accelerate the process by testing locally.
+These tests and all pre-requisite can also be executed automatically in a single step using a [Makefile](./using-scripts.md).

 The process below assume that you have an Kubernetes Operator in the Operator Framework *bundle* format, for example: